-This 'encounter with Christ' will involve all pupils at least once a term through Friday Year group masses and will either be celebrated as a complete Year group in the Hall or as a split Year Group in the Chapel.
+This 'encounter with Christ' will involve all pupils and will either be celebrated as a complete Year group in the Hall or as a split Year Group in the Chapel.

 The same general principles will apply to planning a Eucharistic celebration as other acts of school worship, with opportunities for pupils to participate maximised.